medusajs/medusa/.changeset/calm-spiders-beg.md

 "@medusajs/modules-sdk": patch
 ---

-feat(utils): Remote query object to string array and fields and relations from GQL schema
+feat(utils): Convert remote query object to string array of fields and relations from GQL schema